faern/forkjoin/README.md

 # TODO

 - [ ] Make mutation style algorithms work without giving join function
+- [ ] Implement a sorting algorithm.
+Quicksort?
 - [ ] Remove need to return None on fork with NoArg
 - [ ] Make it possible to use algorithms with different Arg & Ret on same pool.
 - [ ] Make ForkJoin work in stable Rust.